-In such a case, Abergavenny Museum will be notified of the intention to deposit the project archives with them.
+In such a case, Caerleon Legionary Museum will be notified of the intention to deposit the project archives with them.

-The project will be designated a project code with all significant documents and packaging carrying this code number.
+The project will designated a project code with all significant documents and packaging carrying this code number.

-If the archive has no artefacts, then a copy of the archive will be deposited in the Gwent Archives with the original copy retained by A.P.A.C.
-Ltd.
+If the archive has no artefacts then copies will be deposited in the Gwent Archives and GGAT (HER) with the original copy retained by A.P.A.C. ltd.